Discover Diverse Voices | Explore unique perspectives | support independent authors & ARTISTS

-TL believes in aliens (and often ponders why it seems they only abduct drunken Hill Folk), wonders if sasquatch do eat beef jerky as portrayed in Jack Link’s commercials, wants a zombie for a pet, and owning a wallet made of chupacabra leather is number one on his bucket list.
+• Pondering the Great Mysteries: He firmly believes in aliens (and often wonders why they seem to only abduct drunken Hill Folk).
+He’s genuinely curious if Sasquatch actually likes beef jerky.
+And yes, owning a zombie for a pet and a wallet made of chupacabra leather are both very high on his bucket list.

 “I am no great artist.
 I am no Alighieri, no Milton, no Cervantes, no Dickens, Payno, King, nor Moreno-Garcia.
 I have always felt compelled to write.
 It is the gift bequeathed to me by the Viejos Dioses.
 So, I have always written."